 No News Is Good News, Right?

 Last Friday, the World Health Organization declared an end to the global emergency status of COVID-19.
 This week, the United States will end its emergency declaration.
 From the official perspective, the crisis is over.
 Therefore, shouldn’t we be able to relax and put infectious diseases on the back burner for a while?

 The short answer is no. We need to monitor outbreaks of COVID-19 and other pathogens, even when things appear quiet.
-Here’s why: It only takes a few short weeks with the right biorisk to go from nothing to a full-blown crisis.
+Here’s why: It only takes a few short weeks with the right biosecurity threat to go from nothing to a full-blown crisis.

+No News Is Good News, Right?